-While a cashless society might seem like something straight out of a science fiction story, digital-only payments and transactions are not that far off.
+While a cashless society might seem like something out of a science fiction novel, digital-only payments and digital transactions are common in many places already.

 Does that mean cash could disappear entirely?
 Not necessarily.
-But as more people rely on debit cards, credit cards, and mobile wallets — cash could take a backseat to other payment methods.
-And that could come with some serious benefits, but also a myriad of disadvantages that are worth exploring.
+But as more people rely on debit cards, credit cards, and mobile wallets, cash could take a backseat to other payment methods.
+And that could come with some serious benefits, but also a few disadvantages worth being aware of.

 If you’re wondering what a world without cash might look like, here’s what you need to know.